Chart Color Schemes

 Educational attainment in Greystanes aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 22.7%, significantly lower than the SA4 region average of 39.1%.
 Bachelor degrees are most common at 16.0%, followed by postgraduate qualifications (5.1%) and graduate diplomas (1.6%).
-Vocational credentials are held by 32.9% of residents aged 15+, with advanced diplomas at 11.1% and certificates at 21.8%.
-Educational participation is high, with 30.4% of residents currently enrolled in formal education: 11.2% in primary, 8.9% in secondary, and 4.9% in tertiary education.
+Vocational credentials are prevalent, with 32.9% of residents aged 15+ holding them.
+Advanced diplomas account for 11.1% and certificates for 21.8%.

-Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
-This includes 11.2% in primary education, 8.9% in secondary education, and 4.9% pursuing tertiary education.
+Educational participation is high at 30.4%, including 11.2% in primary education, 8.9% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education